Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 In a very few instances, schools or programs may be excluded, usually because of restricted access, because a program is too young to permit gathering of all the data needed to compute indicators based on multiyear data, or because a program is not fully accredited by the appropriate accrediting agency.

-Our list of law schools contains virtually all schools in the United States accredited by the American Bar Association.
-We consult the American Medical Association and the American Osteopathic Association for lists of accredited medical schools, and AACSB International, the Association to Advance Collegiate Schools of Business, for accredited master's programs in business located in the United States.
+Our list of law schools contains virtually all schools in the U.S. accredited by the American Bar Association.
+We consult the American Medical Association and the American Osteopathic Association for lists of accredited medical schools, and the Association to Advance Collegiate Schools of Business International for accredited master's programs in business located in the U.S. In nursing, the master's and doctoral programs we surveyed were accredited by either the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing.

 The following list contains the total number of schools or programs that we surveyed in each discipline: